ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Methodology

-\paragraph{Domain-Knowledge Generation.} To equip the LLM with structured, sensor-specific priors, we automatically construct Activity-Pair Feature Importance Knowledge Base $\mathcal{K}$ offline.
-Each wearable unit streams six raw channels, three-axis accelerometer $(a_x,a_y,a_z)$ and three-axis gyroscope $(g_x,g_y,g_z)$.
-For every labelled window $x_a\!\in\!\mathbb{R}^{T\times C}$ of activity $a$ ($T$ time steps, $C$ channels) we derive a feature pool $\mathcal{F}$ comprising low-cost, human-interpretable statistics: \textit{time-domain} measures (mean, variance, RMS, signal-magnitude area, etc.), \textit{frequency-domain} descriptors (dominant frequency, spectral entropy, band energy, etc.), and \textit{cross-channel} indicators (channel correlations, tilt angle, etc.).
-For each ordered activity pair $(a_i,a_j)$ we estimate an importance score $s[f,(a_i,a_j)]$ for every $f\!\in\!\mathcal{F}$ using AutoGluon’s~\cite{agtabular} permutation-based feature ranking with cross-validation; fold-weighted averaging yields robust, dataset-agnostic estimates.
-All feature–score tuples are stored as $\mathcal{K}[(a_i,a_j)] = [(f_1,s_1),(f_2,s_2),\dots,(f_P,s_P)]$.
-Because $\mathcal{K}$ is organized pair-wise, it is label-inventory agnostic: adding a new activity requires only $O(|\mathcal{F}|)$ statistic updates against existing classes, with no retraining of inference models or manual curation.
-This fully automated knowledge base provides plug-and-play priors that guide downstream reasoning at inference.
+\paragraph{Offline Statistical Profiling (Global Priors).} To equip the LLM with structured, sensor-specific priors, we automatically construct a pairwise Activity Feature Importance Knowledge Base $\mathcal{K}$ through offline statistical analysis.
+Each wearable unit provides raw sensor channels (typically a 3-axis accelerometer and/or gyroscope).
+For every labelled window $x_a\!\in\!\mathbb{R}^{T\times C}$ of activity $a$ ($T$ time steps, $C$ channels), we derive a feature pool $\mathcal{F}$ comprising low-cost, human-interpretable statistics (see Appendix~\ref{apd_feats}): \textit{time-domain} measures (mean, variance, RMS, etc.), \textit{frequency-domain} descriptors (spectral entropy, dominant frequency, etc.), and \textit{cross-channel} indicators (correlations, tilt angles).
+For each ordered activity pair $(a_i,a_j)$, we estimate an importance score $s[f,(a_i,a_j)]$ for every $f\!\in\!\mathcal{F}$ using permutation-based feature ranking via AutoGluon~\cite{agtabular}.
+Cross-validation with fold-weighted averaging yields robust estimates that generalize across folds.
+All feature–score tuples are stored as $\mathcal{K}[(a_i,a_j)] = [(f_1,s_1),\dots,(f_P,s_P)]$.
+Because $\mathcal{K}$ is organized pairwise, it translates implicit signal characteristics into verifiable linguistic priors that can be dynamically instantiated for any candidate subset at inference time.
+Crucially, adding a new activity requires only registering its statistical profile against existing classes, thereby eliminating the need for task-specific retraining or manual rule curation.